Habanada vs Habanero: Habanero Flavor, Zero Heat

 Quick Comparison

-Habanada measures 0–0 SHU while Habanero registers 100K–350K SHU — roughly equal in heat.
+Habanada measures 0–0 SHU while Habanero registers 100K–350K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Habanada is known for its fruity and sweet flavor (C. chinense), while Habanero offers fruity and citrusy notes (C. chinense).

 Habanada